Title

 The Professional Regulatory Board of Agricultural Engineering mandates that all agricultural and fisheries machinery pools, service centers, and related establishments must employ a licensed agricultural engineer to ensure compliance with operational standards and efficient management practices.

-All agricultural and fisheries machinery pools and service centers, including sales and distribution outlets and manufacturing establishments, whether public or private, must have the required manpower complement of licensed agricultural engineers and certified technicians and operators, as per guidelines set by the Board of Agricultural Engineering and the Department of Labor and Employment.
+Section 13 of Republic Act (RA) No. 10601 (Agricultural and Fisheries Mechanization Law) requires all such entities—public or private—to have the required manpower complement of licensed agricultural engineers and certified technicians/operators, based on guidelines and standards promulgated by the Board of Agricultural Engineering of the PRC and the Department of Labor and Employment.

-Compensation shall comply with the Salary Standardization Law, Labor Code of the Philippines, and prevailing professional fee rates.
+Section 5 states that compensation shall be in accordance with the Salary Standardization Law, the Labor Code of the Philippines, and prevailing professional fee rates.

-Violators are subject to administrative and criminal sanctions and penalties provided under Sections 31 and 32 of Republic Act No. 10601 and Section 32 of Republic Act No. 8559.
+Section 7 states that violations may lead to administrative and criminal sanctions and penalties imposed under Sections 31 and 32 of RA 10601, and Section 32 of RA 8559.

 Analyze Cases Smarter, Faster